Chart Color Schemes

 Redfern features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-Redfern's dwelling structures, as per the latest Census, consisted of 1.4% houses and 98.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 2.3% houses and 97.7% other dwellings.
-Home ownership in Redfern stood at 15.3%, with mortgaged dwellings at 21.1% and rented ones at 63.6%.
-The median monthly mortgage repayment was $2,811, higher than Sydney metro's average of $2,705.
-Median weekly rent in Redfern was $500, compared to Sydney metro's $550.
-Nationally, Redfern's mortgage repayments were significantly higher at $2,811 versus the Australian average of $1,863, and rents were substantially higher at $500 compared to the national figure of $375.
+Redfern's dwelling structure, as assessed in the most recent Census, consisted of 1.4% houses and 98.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 2.3% houses and 97.7% other dwellings.
+Home ownership in Redfern was higher than Sydney metro's level at 15.3%, with the remaining dwellings either mortgaged (21.1%) or rented (63.6%).
+The median monthly mortgage repayment in Redfern was $2,811, exceeding Sydney metro's average of $2,705.
+The median weekly rent figure for Redfern was recorded at $500, compared to Sydney metro's $550.
+Nationally, Redfern's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing